kyma-project/kyma/docs/security/05-05-production-profile.md

 #### Custom database

 Alternatively, you can use a compatible, custom database to store the registered client data.
-To use a database, you must create a Kubernetes Secret with the database password in the same Namespace as the Hydra OAuth2 server.
+To use a database, you must create a Kubernetes Secret with the database password as an override for the Hydra OAuth2 server.
 The details of the database are passed through these parameters of the production profile override:

 **General settings:**